databrickslabs/cicd-templates/README.md

 dbx launch --as-run-submit --trace
 ```

-This type of deployment is handy for working in different branches, not to affect the main job definition.
+This type of deployment is handy for working in different branches, and it won't affect the job definition.

 ### Deployment for Run Now API